BringoTech/Developer-Challenge-Vue.js-Web-Application-with-Docker/detail.md

 ![example.png](https://i.ibb.co/mcPWNsb/example.png)

 ### Screen 3: Data Retrieval and Processing
-- Fetch and process data from the specified endpoint: `https://pokeapi.co/api/v2/pokemon/`
+- Retrieve and process the data from the endpoint specified as `https://pokeapi.co/api/v2/pokemon/`, and carry out the necessary tasks accordingly.

 ## Submission Guidelines
 - The web application must be fully functional within a Docker container.